 sudo vi /etc/proton.toml

-Step 2: If it's not already present, add the following two lines to the top of the
+Step 2: Add the following three lines to the top of the

 proton.toml configuration file:

-Step 3: Insert the IP address between the double quotes on the
+Step 3: Insert the network interface name between the double quotes on the

-This is the external, public IP address that should be reported to Core management system by the self-hosted Hyperion server.
+This interface name should utilize the IP address that should be reported to Core management system by the self-hosted Hyperion server.

 Step 4: Restart the Hyperion process